-This course presents students with an opportunity to travel in a number of selected foreign countries for a period of three weeks.
-It is designed to provide learning opportunities and enrichment experience in history, geography, and the humanities.
+This course presents students with an opportunity to travel in a number of selected foreign countries for a period of at least one week.
+It is designed to provide learning opportunities and enrichment experiences in history, geography, and the humanities.
 Learning activities will include orientation sessions, seminars, visits to museums and historical sites.
 The tour will be under the supervision of an experienced college faculty advisor.